Pocket monsters populate the Britzer Garten

 “Sorry, but I can’t do anything with that,” says Andreas from Switzerland.
 Little Lukasz from Poland is sad.
 He wanted to trade Andreas a Venuflibis, a rare plant Pokémon found only in the southeastern United States and the Bahamas.
 But Lukasz has nothing to offer that Andreas needs.
 The deal doesn’t go through.
 Amanda from Chicago can’t watch this from the next table.
 “Come on Lukasz, give me something.
 My good deed of the day.”
 Lukasz can hardly believe his luck, and his dad beams, too.

 Lukasz and his father traveled from Warsaw for the Pokémon GO Fest, which took place over the weekend in the Britzer Garten in Berlin, on the western edge of Neukölln.
-After a two-year break from Corona, Pokémon GO players, also known as trainers, gathered here again for the first time for a big live .
+After a two-year break from Corona, Pokémon GO players, also known as trainers, gathered here again for the time for a big live event.
 The organizers expected 40,000 people in total.
 The trainers traveled from all over the world to attend, with only 40 percent of them coming from Germany.

 20,000 participants were here on Saturday alone, undeterred by the blistering sun.
 Many showed up dressed up or in their team’s colors.
 As a coach, at some point you have to choose between wisdom (blue), courage (red) and intuition (yellow).
 Surprisingly, the friends of intuition seem to be in the majority today in the Britzer Garten.